DISTRICTS OF PARIS GUIDES: 5th ARRONDISSEMENT OF PARIS

 Have a blast among dinosaurs and other beasts – at Grande Galerie de l’Evolution

-Visit les Thermes de Lutece (Lutetia’s Roman Baths) – inside the fantastic Cluny Museum
+Visit the awesome Roman Paris Underground – inside the fantastic Cluny Museum

-Swim some laps in beautiful Pontoise swimming pool – at 19 rue de Pontoise, it is also a Historical Monument (Art Déco)
+Swim some laps in the beautiful Pontoise swimming pool – classed Historical Monument (Art Déco)

 Enjoy a book in a quiet and medieval atmosphere – at Jardin Médiéval, next to Cluny Museum

-Lose the sense of time at Paris Jazz Corner – at 5 rue de Navarre, it has a large collection of LPs, CDs, and books about Jazz
+Lose the sense of time at Paris Jazz Corner – with a huge collection of LPs, CDs, and books about Jazz

-Learn the history of S. Médard Church – at 141 rue Mouffetard, where “by order of the King, God is forbidden to work miracles in this place”
+Learn the history of S. Médard Church – where “by order of the King, God is forbidden to work miracles in this place”

 Beautiful Musée Curie – visit Marie Curie’s office and lab and learn about the discovery of radium and polonium

-Take a regenerative hammam & massage plus a mint tea – at exotic Mosquée de Paris : -)
+Take a regenerative hammam & massage plus a mint tea – at the exotic Grande Mosquée de Paris

 swimming pool picture courtesy of @guide-piscine